ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning: Problem Setup

 A core issue is that human demonstrations are performed slowly and cautiously, yielding oversampled sequences.
 Uniformly downsampling often pushes trajectories out-of-distribution, because aggressive temporal thinning alters the local action–state transitions seen during training, introduces temporal aliasing in contact-rich or high-curvature segments, and disrupts the smoothness assumptions under which behavior-cloned policies generalize.
 Our goal is to accelerate demonstrations offline by selectively reducing temporal density in \textit{casual phases} while applying only mild reduction in \textit{precision-critical phases}, without modifying the runtime control loop or the policy architecture.

 Formally, we segment each trajectory as \( \mathcal{S} = \{(s_i,e_i,y_i)\}_{i=1}^M \), with $y_i \in \{\texttt{casual}, \texttt{precision}\}$.
 We then transform $\mathcal{D}$ by

-where \(y_i \in \{\texttt{precision, casual}\}\), and RBD denotes downsampling with \emph{replicate-before-downsample} ~\cite{demospeedup}, ensuring that all original frames are preserved across replicas.
+where \(y_i \in \{\texttt{precision, casual}\}\), and RBD ensures that all original frames are preserved across replicas during downsampling.
 Here, \texttt{casual} indicates segments that can be safely downsampled without compromising task fidelity, while \texttt{precision} denotes precision-critical spans that are retained at near full resolution, with only minimal acceleration applied when safe.
 For stability, we enforce \emph{geometric consistency} \cite{demospeedup} by adjusting accelerated chunk horizons $K'$ so that the spatial displacement $\sum_{k=0}^{K'-1}\|\Delta \mathbf{x}_{t+k}\|$ matches that of the original horizon $K$. \(N_{y_i}\) denotes the number of replicas in RBD, determined by the maximum acceleration ratio.